ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 Start the camera or stop it if its already running.
 This button will open the camera that you have written in the parameters tab.
 To ensure its working correctly, enable the Show preview checkbox.

 If the camera fails to start, ensure that your camera is conencted and running, that you have written the correct id/address, and that you have saved the parameters after changing them.
 If you are using an USB webcam or OBS, try a diffrent id.
+You may also have to set the correct camera width/height in the parameters.

 If the camera is of incorrect resolution/shrunk, refer to the camera width and height parameters.